LuanPortugal-dev/LuanPortugal-dev/README.md

 #### Never stop learning constantly 💻

 Hi there 👋<br><br>
-I'm DBA and Developer.
-Currently venturing and developing things for the financial market in Brazil.<br>
+I'm a Developer deeply immersed in the dynamic world of the Brazilian financial market.
+Here's a glimpse into my professional journey:.<br>
- . 🔭 I’m working at BRA<br>
+ . 🔭 Currently making strides at QG Security, with a focus on cutting-edge technologies.<br>
- . 🌱 I’m currently learning all about Machine Learning<br>
+ . 💬 I'm happy to discuss anything related to software development!<br>
- . 💬 Ask me about Data, BI, BA, Data Science and Machine Learning!<br>
+ . 👨‍💻 Skilled in a variety of technologies including React Js, JavaScript, Go, Python, Flask, TailwindCSS, Mysql, as well as platforms such as Amazon AWS and Azure.<br>

 #### Browse the repositories and learn more  👀